codingatmorning/projects/KDBVH_TREE/README.md

 - Build Script included ./build.sh
   - For different Compilers change the code to compiler equivalent
-- Compile with Define Example to see Example Usage
+- Compile with -DExample to see Example Usage

 ## Future Additions